xonixx/xonixx.github.io/optimize_tests.md

     transaction.commit();
 ```

-We also use a small trick here of not using all the specific repositories for each entity type (like `UserRepository`, `PersonRepository`, etc.), but persisting through the more low-level `entityManager`.
+`TestDataFactory` also uses a small trick of not using all the specific repositories for each entity type (like `UserRepository`, `PersonRepository`, etc.), but persisting through the more low-level `entityManager`.

 ## Why the new approach is better?